 The Alopecia Areata Registry, Biobank & Clinical Trials Network (Registry) is an organized network of centers that identify and register patients with alopecia areata.
 Relevant research samples are collected and information is catalogued and stored in a central repository.
 The Registry is a powerful resource of clinical data available to investigators studying the disease and pharmaceuticals developing treatments.
 The Registry does not offer treatment for alopecia areata.
 However, in collecting data about the genetic and environmental factors that predispose for alopecia areata, we hope to develop effective treatments and a cure.

 We are currently working to transition the Registry data and associated samples to a new state-of-the-art informatics platform and next generation biorepository.
 In order to facilitate the transition, we have temporarily halted patient participation in the Registry and the collection and shipment of new samples.
-We hope to update the community about the timline for when the post-transition Registry is up-and-running and how to enroll—we hope by the end of the year.
+We hope to update the community about the timline for when the post-transition Registry is expected to be up-and-running by the end of the year.

 IMPORTANCE OF THE REGISTRY